 - Ongoing communication with our residents and family members made a tremendous difference during such a difficult time.
-Very early on in the COVID-19 outbreak within our county, The Medical Center made the decision to suspend visitation.
-We knew regular and ongoing communication was going to be a necessity to keep residents and representatives so we immediately purchased additional iPads and cell phones dedicated for “Family/Resident” communication only.
+Very early on in the COVID-19 outbreak within our county, BNBMC made the decision to suspend visitation.
+We knew regular and ongoing communication was going to be a necessity to keep residents and representatives so we immediately purchased additional ipads and cell phones dedicated for “Family/Resident” communication only.
 All staff were hands on in facilitating virtual/telephonic communication.
-It was very gratifying to hear how appreciative everyone was to have the regular communication.
+It was very gratifying to hear how appreciative everyone was to have regular communication.

 - Maintaining an appropriate stockpile of Person Protective Equipment (PPE) and Cleaning products for potential need to continue to maintain safety for all our residents/patients and employees.

-- Showing staff support and ‘TLC’ was important for us so we worked with various community restaurants/food chains to obtain meal donations and also partnered with “Ramsey Strong”, a group of volunteers who worked to support restaurants and health care facilities during the height of the pandemic, to have meals provided for our staff on all shifts.
+- Showing staff support and “TLC” was important for us so we worked with various community restaurants/food chains for donated food and also partnered with “Ramsey Strong”, a group of volunteers who worked to support restaurants and health care facilities during the height of the pandemic, to have meals provided for our staff on all shifts.

 - Having an emergency staffing plan is extremely important and we continue to be prepared with a plan should a situation where staffing is needed arises.